Does general liability insurance cover workers’ compensation? No, they are separate, but both important commercial insurance policies.

 Employer Liability & Legal Costs

 If the workers’ comp claim is challenged or an employee sues the employer for damages, the policy would defend and indemnify the employer.
-Insurance would cover the employer’s legal defense for the employer, plus any monies awarded to the employee; however, this portion of the policy does have limits.
+Insurance would cover the employer’s legal defense for the employer, plus any monies awarded to the employee.

 Is Workers’ Compensation Required?